wolfgang-ch/vtm-with-rcp/README.md

 # VTM with Eclipse RCP

-Using VTM <https://github.com/mapsforge/vtm> with an Eclipse RCP application
+Using the OpenGL vector map [VTM](https://github.com/mapsforge/vtm) with an Eclipse RCP application

 ## To get it Running in an Eclipse IDE